ashish-yadav11/nt/README.md

 # Dependencies

 * at
-* a program capable of sending notifications (eg. notify-send)
+* a program capable of sending notifications (e.g. notify-send)

 # Usage